#1 Ranked Children’s Hospital by U.S. News & World Report

 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

-When you come to the Reproductive Endocrine clinic for your first appointment, we will ask you (your parents may join you) to provide us with a comprehensive history of your health and the issues you have been experiencing with your body.
+When you come to the Reproductive Endocrine clinic at Boston Children's for your first appointment, we will ask you (your parents may join you) to provide us with a comprehensive history of your health and the issues you have been experiencing with your body.
 We will look at any tests or studies your primary care provider has already done and review them to see if we can better understand your condition.
 We may give you a physical examination.

 The type of exam you have will be tailored to your problem and your age.
 Sometimes, we will recommend a pelvic exam, which isn't painful, usually takes about five minutes and allows us to examine your internal female organs and check for gynecological problems.

 For many menstrual problems, a pelvic ultrasound will be performed.
 Pelvic ultrasounds are usually scheduled in advance so you will know beforehand when you will be having the procedure.